AnnaYoung4/ukmap671-final_map_project-2025/README.md

 ### Purpose

-The purpose of this map is to provide a **clear, interactive visualization of watershed hydrology**, highlighting flowlines and waterbodies while demonstrating effective GIS-to-web map workflow using QGIS and Mapbox Studio.
+The purpose of this map is to provide a clear, interactive visualization of watershed hydrology, highlighting flowlines and waterbodies, while demonstrating an effective GIS-to-web map workflow using QGIS and Mapbox Studio.
+As an employee of the Kentucky Division of Water, I am primarily responsible for Boone County, KY, and the Middle Ohio–Laughery Watershed is a major watershed affecting this area.
+This map provides an accessible way for the public to understand the region’s hydrology, as well as a tool for me to visualize flow routes and better perform my professional responsibilities.

 ---